Create a real-time map

 - Would you be confident in an interpolated surface that was created for a single county?

-- Navigate to the Continental United States bookmark.
+- Navigate to the Contiguous United States bookmark.
 Turn off the States, Counties, and California Temperature Interpolation layers.

 - Save the map.